Ackerland Hotel

 rolling agricultural, deep wooded little river valley

-areadelightful little medieval town of Uzerche (barely 3,000 people) with ancient buildings on a hillock around which the river bends, and two old stone railway bridges cross each other, riverfront parkland and a long wooded valley
+delightful little medieval town of Uzerche (barely 3,000 people) with ancient buildings on a hillock around which the river bends, and two old stone railway bridges cross each other, riverfront parkland and a long wooded valley

-✦ no strolls from the door, requires 25mins into town, then either 1h as a loop along the river, or down the river valley which then offers 1h walks up or down
+✦ no strolls from the door, requires 25mins stroll into town, then either 1h as a loop along the river, or down the river valley which then offers 1h walks up or down

 ✦ 1h bike to 2 villages with lakes, up to 4h though involving quite a few section of lanes and limited variations, with option of one way by train